 The OSP continues to perform its role of setting attestation via a SHAKEN Identity header field.

 This report recommends that the industry consider all three mechanisms as viable and a matter of Originating Service Provider local policy when determining how to address the more complex attestation use cases.
 The OSPs reputation and continued membership in the SHAKEN ecosystem may be directly dependent on how rigorously they have applied the principles in this report when implementing any of these mechanisms or other policy approaches in their SHAKEN attestation decisions.

+Also add these changes to Annex A